 info@joinpsni.co.uk and must include a reason for the reschedule request along with your name and UID number.
 On receipt of your request, we will consider whether any alternative slots are available and you will receive a response from us by email within 5 working days.
 We are not able to discuss reschedule requests over the telephone.
 You may be required to provide evidence in support of your request to reschedule.

-If you pass the Initial Selection Test and you are deemed eligible for the role in terms of the Education Criteria, you will be given an appointment to attend an Assessment Centre.
+If you pass the Initial Selection Test and meet the Educational Criteria and Right to Work Criteria, you will be given an appointment to attend an Assessment Centre.
 The Assessment Centre is set in a policing context and requires you to take on the role of a constable.
 It consists of a number of different exercises, including written exercises and role plays.
 You may also be asked to complete a re-test of the Initial Selection Test for verification purposes.
 The Assessment Centre is designed to assess you against the Competency Values Framework for Policing Professionals which you can find more detail on within the Guidance for Applicants.

 There is no specific dress code for this stage of the process but many people choose to wear business attire (e.g. business suit with shirt and tie for men and business suit or equivalent for women).
 Do not worry if you do not own a suit as there is no strict rule in this regard and you are free to wear whatever you wish to the Assessment Centre.